Timeline of how events unfolded as search for Titanic submersible continues

 “Due to the worst winter in Newfoundland in 40 years, this mission is likely to be the first and only manned mission to the Titanic in 2023.
 A weather window has just opened up and we are going to attempt a dive tomorrow.”

-Mr Harding said the five-member crew, which included French diver Paul-Henri Nargeolet, Pakistani businessman Shahzada Dawood and his son Sulaiman Dawood, had set sail from St Johns, Newfoundland, Canada, on Friday.
+Mr Harding said the five-member crew, which included French diver Paul-Henri Nargeolet, Pakistani businessman Shahzada Dawood and his son Suleman Dawood, had set sail from St Johns, Newfoundland, Canada, on Friday.

 They were planning to start their 4,000m descent to the most famous shipwreck in the world at 4am on Sunday morning.
 “Until then we have a lot of preparations and briefings to do,” he said.